Plastic Recycling

 The best way to reduce post-consumer plastic waste

-is to use less plastic to begin with.
+is to use less plastic from the start.

 We can’t completely avoid single-use plastic, but we can reduce our use of it by 50-75% without feeling any pain whatsoever.